biancaliebhaber/biancaliebhaber.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: Explore some of my work!
+subtitle: Explore some of my work outside the office.
 ---

 ## Data Visualizations